wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

   * Install Heroku's postgres addon
   * Change the config variables and add a conditional for localhost

-#### Practice Deployment
+#### Pairing Exercise
-You can start with this copy of the sql model express app to convert it to a Heroku-ready app: [https://github.com/wdi-sg/express-reference/tree/sql-models](https://github.com/wdi-sg/express-reference/tree/sql-models)
+You can start with this copy of the sql model express app to convert it to a Heroku-ready app: [https://github.com/wdi-sg/heroku-node-example](https://github.com/wdi-sg/heroku-node-example)

-You can see the changes made to that version in [order to make it ready:](https://github.com/wdi-sg/express-reference/compare/sql-models...mvc-heroku?expand=1)

 ## Resources